 The surname Gallone was first found in northern Italy which today incorporates the provinces of Cremona, Brescia, Pisa and the city of Florence.
 The earliest records of the surname Gallone date back to Florence, where the Galigai family can be traced to 1039.

-Important Dates for the Gallone family
+Early History of the Gallone family

 This web page shows only a small excerpt of our Gallone research.
 More information is included under the topic Early Gallone History in all our PDF Extended History products and printed products wherever possible.